2COUNTRIES THAILAND AND CAMBODIA TOUR

 Bangkok: Shared (twin/double or triple rooms) bed and breakfast accommodation in a guesthouse.
 Air-conditioning, TV, hot water and western bathrooms.

-Surin (city): Shared (twin/double or triple) bed and breakfast accommodation in a centrally located hotel.
-Air-conditioning, fridge, hot water and western bathrooms.
+Siem Reap: Shared (twin/double or triple) bed and breakfast accommodation in a hotel.
+Air-conditioning, TV, hot water and western bathrooms.

 Meals: Breakfasts are included each day.
 You will have a traditional welcome meal in Bangkok, Thailand and Siem Reap, Cambodia.
 Lunch and Dinner is provided whilst volunteering in the Elephant Village.
 Lunch is also provided whilst volunteering on project in Siem Reap.

-Laundry: There will be local laundry services in the cities of Bangkok, Surin and Siem Reap which are reasonably priced.
+Laundry: There will be local laundry services in the cities of Bangkok, Chiang Mai and Siem Reap which are reasonably priced.
 Alternatively, you can purchase detergent and do washing by hand.

 DAY 1: Arrival - Bangkok Baby!